This post may contain affiliate links from which i can earn a commission

 Step away from the cake!

-Lower levels of oestrogen and progesterone can trigger cravings.
+Lower levels of estrogen and progesterone can trigger cravings.

-Processed foods that are high in sugar and carbs will make you feel good while you are eating them but not for long.
+Processed foods that are high in sugar and carbs like biscuits and cakes will make you feel good while you are eating them but not for long.

 A diet high in processed carbs will cause your body to make less of the hormone that tells you you’ve eaten enough and more of the hormone that tells you you’re hungry.

-It will become a vicious cycle which is difficult to break out of and the result will be weight gain.
+It will become a vicious cycle that is difficult to break out of and the result will be constantly high blood sugar levels and weight gain.

 Sugar will also disrupt the hormone insulin.
 Insulin is closely connected to all of the other hormones in your body, including estrogen and any disruption can put these hormones out of balance making menopause symptoms infinitely worse.